Skip to main content Skip to navigation

 Project Aims

-The project team will investigate the perception of a skills disparity for graduates entering the labour market.
-This includes investigating how degree skills are applied to workplaces, and to what extent the perceived disparity is impacted by students' ability to link and articulate the skills gained in their degree to those required to their employment context.
-It will then make recommendations for departments to help students critically understand, articulate and further develop their skills to prepare them for the transition into the workplace.
+The project team investigated the perception of a skills disparity for graduates entering the labour market.
+This included investigating how degree skills are applied to workplaces, and to what extent the perceived disparity is impacted by students' ability to link and articulate the skills gained in their degree to those required to their employment context.
+It then made recommendations for departments to help students critically understand, articulate and further develop their skills to prepare them for the transition into the workplace.

 Project Team